Skip to main content

 As you create new accounts, you can group them into organizational units (OUs), or groups of accounts that serve a single application or service.
 Apply tag polices to classify or track resources in your organization, and provide attribute-based access control for users or applications.
 In addition, you can delegate responsibility for supported AWS services to accounts so users can manage them on behalf of your organization.

-Set up AWS IAM Identity Center to provide access to AWS accounts and resources using your active directory, and customize permissions based on separate job roles.
-You can also apply service control policies (SCPs) to users, accounts, or OUs to control access to AWS resources, services, and Regions within your organization.
+Set up AWS IAM Identity Center to provide access to AWS accounts and resources using your preferred identity source, and customize permissions based on separate job roles.
+You can use service control policies (SCPs) to centrally enforce consistent access controls on principals across accounts in your organization.
+You can also use resource control policies (RCPs) to centrally enforce consistent access controls on resources across accounts in your organization.
+Additionally, you can use Chatbot policy to control access to your organization's accounts from chat applications such as Slack and Microsoft Teams.